From the Classroom to a Career: How Becoming a TA Helped Caleb Martinez Land a Job He Loves

 Caleb’s experience as a TA eventually enabled him to further his career.
 His time mentoring students in the classroom taught him things like leadership, problem solving, and communication–the soft skills employers were seeking.

-Caleb was working with recruiting firm TEKsystems when his recruiting contact recognized the strength of the UNCC program, and pointed Caleb to an exciting web development position at Bank of America.
+Caleb was working with recruiting firm TEKsystem when his recruiting contact recognized the strength of the UNCC program, and pointed Caleb to an exciting web development position at Bank of America.

 Caleb can’t praise the programs enough.
 “Putting my TA experience on my resume helped me so much in my career.
 And I’ve also seen so many students find amazing jobs, because of the success of the program.”